MoonPoet/xaprb-src/content/blog/2012/what-are-mysqls-deleted-temp-files.md

 I'm not sure if the file descriptor numbers are always guaranteed to be the same for the `ib*` files, but on the server I'm looking at right now, they are as follows:

-6 = InnoDB's status monitor -- the same thing you see in `SHOW ENGINE INNODB STATUS`.
+6 = InnoDB's status monitor---the same thing you see in `SHOW ENGINE INNODB STATUS`.

-7 =  What appears to be an InnoDB cache file for some foreign key definition statements -- perhaps the most recent foreign keys that InnoDB has parsed and created?
+7 =  What appears to be an InnoDB cache file for some foreign key definition statements---perhaps the most recent foreign keys that InnoDB has parsed and created?
 That's just a guess.

 8 = An empty file.